School Newsletter Term 3, Week 8, 11th September 2025

 Up and coming whole school closure days and important dates

-Term 3 - Friday Sept 19th - Literacy closure day
+Friday Sept 19th - Literacy closure day, staff PD

-Term 4 - Monday October 6th - RE closure day
+Term 4 - Monday October 6th - RE closure day, staff PD

 Whole school transition day - Tuesday 9th December